Quick Details

 -

 Temperatures on Flathead Lake can be up to 20 degrees cooler than on land.
 We recommend dressing in layers and packing a warm, waterproof jacket to stay comfortable.
-While Dayton has its charm, dining options are limited.
+While Flathead Lake has its charm, dining options are limited.
 To keep your energy up, we suggest bringing your own lunch, snacks, and plenty of water each day.
 For class, make sure you have your ASA textbook(s), ASA logbook, and a pencil for taking notes.
 Being well-prepared ensures you can focus on mastering your sailing skills.

 -